IvanCheng1/Collectors-app/README.md

 An app that allows you to document your collections and items for easy access to show your friends.

-Built using TypeScript, React and React-Redux.
+Built using TypeScript, React-Native and React-Redux.

 <p align="center">
   <img src="./src/gifs/androidDemo.gif" height='500'/>